-Patina Miller is a New York actress who made her Broadway debut in the 2011 hit “Sister Act.”
-She played the nightclub-singer-turned-nun Deloris Van Cartier, for which she received her first Tony nomination, as well as Drama Desk, Drama League and Outer Critics Circle Award nominations.
-She earned accolades for her performance in “Pippin,” for which she received the Tony Award for Best Performance by an Actress in a Leading Role in a Musical, the Outer Critics Circle Award for Outstanding Actress in a Musical, and earned Drama League, Astaire and Broadway.com Audience Choice Award nominations.
-The show won the Tony Award for Best Revival of a Musical at the “67th Annual Tony Awards.”
+Patina Miller is a New York actress who made her Broadway debut in the 2011 hit Sister Act.
+She played the nightclub singer turned nun Deloris Van Cartier, for which she received her first Tony nomination, as well as Drama Desk, Drama League, and Outer Critics Circle Award nominations.
+She earned accolades for her performance in Pippin, for which she received the Tony Award for Best Performance by an Actress in a Leading Role in a Musical and the Outer Critics Circle Award for Outstanding Actress in a Musical, and earned Drama League, Astaire, and Broadway.com Audience Choice Award nominations.
+The show won the Tony Award for Best Revival of a Musical at the 67th Annual Tony Awards.

-Miller will make her feature film debut later this year in “The Hunger Games: Mockingjay Part 1” and “The Hunger Games: Mockingjay Part 2.”
+Miller made her feature film debut in The Hunger Games: Mockingjay Part 1 and reprised her role as Commander Paylor in The Hunger Games: Mockingjay Part 2.

-Her television credits include a series regular role on the daytime drama “All My Children.”
+Recently, on television, she starred as Charlotte Jenkins in the second season of the Civil War-era drama Mercy Street.
+Her additional television credits include a series regular role on the daytime drama All My Children.